 In our dealings with the Thousand Trails Membership Transfers Department, we found the ladies there to be extremely patient, friendly and helpful, taking the time to highlight contract terms that we should be aware of or steer clear from.
 We really felt as though they were ‘on our side’ and did their best to help us ensure we were taking over a contract that offered all the benefits we had specified in our criteria.
 It was also obvious that both the ladies at TT and Campground Membership Outlet have had a long, successful working relationship and spoke highly of one another.
 Doing these transfers every day means they are working together as a team, which makes things go much smoother for everyone.
 Knowing this also gave us great peace of mind.

 In a nutshell, had we known back then what we know now, we would have started our journey by going through a broker in the first place.
 But we didn’t know they existed, and we wouldn’t have had all of this content to share in this blog post with you, would we?

 Need More Information?

 While we’ve been happy to share our knowledge and experience with you here, if you want more detail on features and prices on TT membership upgrades (resale or new), please contact the relevant parties that can help you:

-For a Zone Pass or New Membership Upgrade (Elite, Elite Connections and Ultimate Odyssey), you can make direct contact with our trusted sources within TT Jim and Brandy Reneau (770-622-4188) who we have met personally, like and trust.
+For a Zone Pass or New Membership Upgrade (Elite, Elite Connections and Ultimate Odyssey), we recommend you speak with our trusted sources within TT – call or email Jim and Brandy Reneau (770-622-4188) who we have met personally, like and trust.
 We like their approach as their focus is on helping people get the right membership for their individual needs, as opposed to trying to just ‘make a sale’ – like others we’ve encountered.
-Just tell them you got the scoop from RVLove and they’ll do their best to get you the best deal available on new memberships at that time as they may have some wiggle room on new memberships for RVLove customers.
+Just tell them you got the scoop from RVLove and they’ll do their best to get you the best deal available on new memberships at that time.
+They have an automatic RVLOVE discount that they apply to new membership upgrades for our RVLove community.